Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Revolut Swiss IBAN

-For this, go into the app, and click on Add Money (The big button, like a plus sign).
+To do this, go into the app and click on Add Money (The big button is like a plus sign).
 Then, you can select “Transfer to your Revolut account”.
 They will give you all the information necessary for a bank transfer to their account.
 Be careful when you enter the reference number because this is how they will identify you.

-Once you have sent the payment, it usually takes one working day for the money to be available in your account.
+Once you have sent the payment, the money usually takes one working day to appear in your account.

 Detailed Revolut Fees

-I said foreign transactions are free with Revolut.
+I said foreign transactions are cheap with Revolut.
 Unfortunately, this is not always true, even with Revolut.
 There are a few details that are important to know.

-First of all, not all currencies are treated equally by Revolut.
-For Thai Baht, Russian Rubbles, and Ukrainian Hryvnia, there is a 1% fee.
-All other currencies are free.
+First, not all currencies are treated equally by Revolut.
+There is a 1% fee for Thai Baht, Russian Rubbles, and Ukrainian Hryvnia, while all other currencies are free.

 Also, the rates are different during the weekend.
-During the weekend, Revolut will charge a 1.0% extra fee on each exchange transaction for major currencies (USD, GBP, EUR, AUD, CAD, NZD, CHF, JPY, SEK, HKD, NOK, SGD, DKK, PLN, and CZK).
-For other currencies, there is a 1% fee.
+Revolut will charge a 1.0% extra fee on each exchange transaction during the weekend.
 You can find more details on the official Revolut price explanation.

-In the best case, an exchange is free with Revolut.
+In the best case, an exchange costs about 0.40% with Revolut.
 In the worst case, it can be expensive, with a 2.5% fee.
-You need to be careful to do your exchanges during the week.
-And be aware that some currencies will charge you more.
+You need to be careful when doing your exchanges during the week.
+Be aware that some currencies will charge you more.
 And you should avoid using Revolut for large transfers as well!

 Alternatives